tayyyTF/TF2ServerForNoobs/README.md

 # TF2ServerForNoobs

-### Please note, the script is currently in a private-alpha stage of development, and will not be commited to this repository until it is functional.

 An all-in-1 TF2 server installation script.
 From fresh linux install to working Team Fortress 2 dedicated server in minutes!
 Only 1 console command!

 This is the easiest to use "one-click" installer for a dedicated TF2 server!